Altrincham: Economy

-The historic market town developed as a residential area in the 19th century although it retains its retail heritage in the Old Market Place (a conservation area) and a new pedestrianised shopping centre.
-The retail districts of the town have more recently fallen victim to decline due to competition from the nearby Trafford Centre and a regenerated Manchester city centre.
-In 2006 Trafford Metropolitan Borough Council unveiled plans for a £1.5 million redevelopment for the town centre.
+The historic market town developed as a residential area in the 19th century, although it retains its retail heritage in the Old Market Place (a conservation area) and a new pedestrianised shopping centre.
+The retail districts of the town have more recently fallen victim to decline, due to competition from the nearby Trafford Centre and a regenerated Manchester city centre.
+In 2006, Trafford Metropolitan Borough Council unveiled plans for a £1.5 million redevelopment for the town centre.
 The renovation will create 146000 sqft of new retail space and 203000 sqft of refurbished space, providing 349000 sqft in total.

 Construction on Altair, a £100 million development on Oakfield Road, began in September 2019 after many years of delay.
-The scheme includes apartments, shops and eating places and will create a new public square linking it to the nearby Altrincham Interchange, which underwent a £19million refurbishment in 2015.
+The scheme includes apartments, shops and eating places and will create a new public square linking it to the nearby Altrincham Interchange, which underwent a £19 million refurbishment in 2015.
 A 2010 survey found that despite being in one of the country's most affluent areas, nearly a third of the shops in Altrincham were vacant; Trafford council attributed the high number (78) to the effects of the recession and plans to refurbish Stamford House, which left most of its shops unused.

 According to the 2011 UK census, the main industries of employment of residents in Altrincham were wholesale and retail trade (14.8%), human health and social work activities (13.0%), and professional, scientific and technical activities (11.6%).
-The census recorded the economic inactivity of residents aged 16–74 as 3.5 per cent looking after home or family, 2.8 per cent long-term sick or disabled, 4.1 per cent students, and 1.5 per cent economically inactive for other reasons.
-The 3.1 per cent unemployment rate of Altrincham was low compared with the national rate of 4.4 per cent.
+The census recorded the economic inactivity of residents aged 16–74 as 3.5% looking after home or family, 2.8% long-term sick or disabled, 4.1% students and 1.5% economically inactive for other reasons.
+The 3.1% unemployment rate of Altrincham was low compared with the national rate of 4.4%.